augustocdias/vscode-shell-command/README.md

 * cwd: the directory from within it will be executed
 * env: key-value pairs to use as environment variables (it won't append the variables to the current existing ones.
 It will replace instead)

-In the moment it doesn't support [vscode variables](https://code.visualstudio.com/docs/editor/variables-reference), but it is on the works.
+In the moment it supports only `file`, `workspaceFolder` and `workspaceFolderBasename` [vscode variables](https://code.visualstudio.com/docs/editor/variables-reference).